hoverkraft-tech/terraform-modules/aws/ssh-key-pair/README.md

 # ssh_key_pair module

-Create a new ssh keypair and uplaod it to aws
+Create a new ssh keypair and upload it to aws

 <!-- BEGIN_TF_DOCS -->
 ## Requirements